Inguro-OU/war-of-memes/README.md

 3. **Cognitive Trustworthiness** – Between **people** and based on equitable treatment of people and their ideas, without prejudice.
 4. **Institutional Trustworthiness** – is based on the **institution's** size, reputation, and brand.

-# 2. How does it help you?
+# 2. Why it matters?

 **TL;DR**: This method helps you reliably increase the likelihood of experiencing **trustworthy** rather than **untrustworthy** communication.